timothyandrews/4xCO2-IRF/README.md

 The difference between the 4co2 and standard fluxes give the 4xCO2 IRF.

 ## Data files

+The data files have been produced using idl_create_fluxes.pro.

 ### Monthly global mean fluxes from the standard amip run:
 HadGEM3-GC31-LL_amip_r5i1p1f3_gn_197901-201412_FLUXES.csv